spekulatius/infosec-dorks/README.md

-# A Personal collection of Infosec Dorks
+# A Personal collection of InfoSec Dorks

 ## Surface Discovery